Custom eLearning Solutions

 Example:

-A compliance module teaches clerks and board support staff the fundamentals of open meetings and public notice requirements.
+Reduce audit, safety, and policy risk while protecting service speed and policy compliance.
 It covers timelines, handling agendas and posting notices using examples from actual meeting sites.
 Participants sign an electronic attestation and the record is stored with the meeting file.

 Situational Simulations